Classroom Wellbeing Kits help a speech therapist serve her students

 Solina makes sure her son Abraham, who has cerebral palsy, is able to attend school, even if means she has to carry him on her back.
 Follow their epic daily journey in this black-and-white photo essay.

-The Syrian refugee crisis remains among the largest refugee and displacement crises of our time, with approximately 16.7 million Syrians needing humanitarian aid in 2024.
-An escalation of violence in northwest Syria beginning in November 2024 has newly displaced at least 24,300 children.
+The Syrian refugee crisis remains among the largest refugee and displacement crises of our time, with approximately 16.7 million Syrians needing humanitarian aid in 2024, including 7.5 million children.
+Following an escalation of violence in northwest Syria in late November 2024, at least 1 million people have been newly displaced, the majority of whom are women and children.
+Hundreds of thousands more are in need of support.
 Learn how World Vision is supporting families in Syria amid uncertainty.